alyons/ffrpg3.5/docs/Fleeting Notes/Classes & Jobs with Roles.md

 We had the idea of putting the classes & jobs into the roles or on the abilities.

 What if we used Paradigms from Final Fantasy XIII? https://finalfantasy.fandom.com/wiki/Paradigm
-- Commando
+- Commando - Single Target DPS or Consistent DPS
-- Ravager
+- Ravager - Multi Target DPS or Weakness Exploitation
-- Sentinel
+- Sentinel - Defense for self and others
-- Sabotuer
+- Sabotuer - Impair enemies
-- Synergist
+- Synergist - Boost Allies
-- Medic
+- Medic - restore Allies HP (an possibly other resources)

 And what if Jobs had multiple Paradigms?
-Meaning that we would be looking at a way to make thing interesting
+Meaning that we would be looking at a way to make thing interesting.

+Our system will be based on multi-classing, chosing abilities and feats, and then digging into prestige classes (jobs).

+Basic -> Advanced -> Expert in Stranger of Paradise: Final Fantasy Origin

 ## Classes